TECHNOLOGY / LEARNING DEVICES / INTERNET

 Technology / Learning Devices

-At the start of the 2020-2021 school year, all Ritenour K-12 students will be given a tablet (grades K-1) or Chromebook (grades 2-12).
-The district also will make Wi-Fi available to students who need it so they can engage in their learning, complete assignments and tests, and communicate with our teachers, counselors and their own peers while they are working virtually or in the Virtual Academy.
+Ritenour is a 1:1 school district.
+All Ritenour K-12 students will be given a Chromebook.
+The district also will make Wi-Fi available to students who need it so they can engage in their learning, complete assignments and tests, and communicate with our teachers, counselors and their own peers while they are working virtually.